Guidelines for organizing ICITSS-Orientation Course

 - To foster values such as integrity, transparency and Independence in the budding professionals.

-- Candidates entering through Direct Entry Route also are required to undergo Orientation Course before joining for practical training.
+The students are required to undergo Orientation Course before registering for practical training.

 4. Teaching Methodology:

-Multiple methods including lectures, case studies, presentations, group discussions, management games, Projects etc. will be used.
+Multiple methods including lectures, case studies, presentations, group discussions, management games, projects etc. should be used.

-Batch Transfer Fee for non-informing about their absence from OC classes
+Penalty clause for student for non informing about their absence from OC classes

-Students who would not inform about their absence after confirmation of allotment of a batch, at least 3 days before the commencement of the OC batch, a Batch Transfer Fee of Rs.500/- be imposed to such students w.e.f.
+Students who would not inform about their absence after confirmation of allotment of a batch, at least 3 days before the commencement of the OC batch, a penalty of Rs.500/- be imposed to such students w.e.f.
 01.04.2015.
 (No waiver in any case shall be allowed.)